A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 French Cheeses:

 • History: Cheese production in France dates back thousands of years, with evidence of cheese-making during the Roman era.
-France has a rich cheese-making tradition, with various regions developing their own unique cheese varieties over centuries.
+France has a rich cheese-making tradition, with various regions developing unique cheese varieties over centuries.

 • Sources: Some well-known French cheeses include Brie, Camembert, Roquefort, Comté, and Époisses.
 These cheeses are often made from cow's milk, but goat's and sheep's milk are also used in different regions.